epogrebnyak/bacus.hs/README.md

 1. able to specify a chart of accounts;
 2. post accounting entries to accounts;
-3. properly close temporary accounts to accumulation account at period end;
+3. properly close temporary accounts at period end, including:
+   - create sequence of account balance transfers;
-4. make ledger data available for reports before and after close;
+   - make ledger data available for income statement report before and after close;
-5. protect ledger from invalid changes after closing.
+   - block modifying temporary accounts after closing.

-Specifically, all these objectives can be satisfied on a ledger that is controlled by only 5 types of events.
+Specifically, all these requirements can be satisfied on a ledger that is controlled by only 5 types of events.

 ## Events (primitives)